 Assamese Hindu Wedding Reception – Post-Wedding Ceremony

-The Assamese wedding reception resembles an American open house party, with a beautifully served buffet style meal, consisting of myriad of selections of fruits, sweets and an abundance of deliciously prepared dishes of fish and meat.
+The Assamese wedding reception resembles an American open house party, with a beautifully served buffet-style meal, consisting of myriad selections of fruits, sweets, and an abundance of deliciously prepared dishes of fish and meat.
 The reception area is elaborately decorated with lots of greenery and beautiful floral arrangements.

 The bride and groom have a special reception area set up, where they greet all their guests, coming up to them one by one, wishing them well, and presenting them with bouquets of flowers, and gifts.
 After the greeting, the guests step up to the buffet, enjoy a meal, and leave the reception shortly afterward.